hello-robot/stretch_ai/docs/llm_agent.md

 python -m stretch.app.grasp_object --target_object "pink plastic cup"
 ```

+Grasping is implemented in the [GraspObjectOperation](../src/stretch/agent/task/grasp/grasp_object.py) class.
+This class has a lot of options, available via the `configure()` function.
+Some to note:
+  - `talk: bool` - whether the robot should speak out loud while performing the task
+  - `match_method` - either `feature` or `class`; if `feature`, the robot will attempt to match the object to a feature vector, and if `class`, the robot will attempt to match the object to a class label.
+  - `target_object: str` - the name of the object to grasp.
+Must be a class label if `match_method` is `class`.
+  - `servo_to_grasp: bool` - if it should used visual servoing.
+If false, will grasp blindly based on head calibration, which relies on good hand-eye calibration, a well-calibrated head, and accurate base pose estimates.
+True is strongly recommended.
+  - `show_servo_gui: bool` - if it should show the visual servoing GUI.
+This is useful for debugging, but not necessary for normal operation.
+If you are having trouble with grasping, you may want to set this to `True` to see what the robot is seeing.
+Can cause issues if OpenCV is not installed properly - see [Common Issues](#common-issues) below.

+Other parameters will configure how visual servoing operates and how close the robot needs to get to the object before closing the gripper; to understand these, it's best to look at the [GraspObjectOperation source code](../src/stretch/agent/task/grasp/grasp_object.py).

 #### Chat

 You can chat with the robot using LLMs by running the following command: